MBALearnsToCode/MBALearnsToCode/docs/myBlogs/20150924_NonTraditionalMBAMidPointLookBack.md

-I was no longer doing a piece of homework for a good grade, but wrestling with real, messy data and trying to get the best possible predictions and recommendations out of those data in an acceptable live run-time to enable mechanical engineers on the ground to make informed and timely operating decisions.
+I was no longer doing a piece of homework for a good grade, but wrestling with real, messy data and trying to get the best possible predictions and recommendations out of those data in an acceptable live run-time to enable mechanical engineers on the ground to make informed and timely operational decisions.
 The **cost, in terms of unplanned expenses and lost business, of a big piece of machinery not getting maintained when it should**, or conversely, **getting idled for maintenance when it is actually healthy**, stands in the order of **hundreds of thousands of dollars per asset, per time**!